ReactiveX/RxGo/README.md

 2
 ```

-It means, the first Observer did consume already all the items.
+It means, the first Observer consumed already all the items.

 On the other hand, let's create a hot Observable using `FromFuncs` operator: